Recover Deleted Files on Mac: Quick Navigation

 If you prefer a step-by-step guide, follow the steps below to restore deleted files on Mac.

 Method 1.
-Recover Deleted Files Mac with Deleted File Recovery Tool
+Recover Deleted Files with Mac Deleted File Recovery Software

-Download this data recovery software for Mac and undelete files on Mac with the steps below.
+Download this data recovery software for Mac and undelete files on Mac using the steps below.

 Note: You can create a backup by clicking the "Disk Backup" on the left first.
 The software will recover the deleted files from the backup image.
 It can prevent further damage to your disk and data, making it safer and more reliable.